LooseLab/littlejohn/README.md

 - `-w`: Workflow specification (comma-separated list of analysis types)
 - `--reference`: Path to reference genome (required for some analyses)
 - `--center <center_id>`: Center ID running the analysis (e.g., 'Sherwood', 'Auckland', 'New York')
+- `--target-panel`: The specific panel that is being applied.

 ### Example Usage